Manage Serverless Instances (Deprecated)

 clusters and Serverless instances.

-Atlas will automatically migrate all existing M2
+Beginning April 2, 2025, Atlas will automatically migrate all existing

 and M5

-to Flex clusters.
-For Serverless instances, Atlas will
+clusters to Flex clusters.

 Use the following resources to configure and manage your Serverless instances.